LovelaceAcademy/Learn/_posts/2021-06-07-why-cardano.markdown

 ## Cardano's World-beating Metrics
-Cardano has some of the most impressive metrics in the Blockchain space and it is evident that its network is only growing stronger in time.
+Cardano has some of the most impressive metrics in the Blockchain space and the data indicates that its network is growing stronger with time.

  - The most decentralised blockchain platform
    - 3,000+ <a class='tooltips tooltipstered' data-tooltip-content='Stake pools in Cardano are the equivalent of mining pools in traditional proof-of-work blockchains'>stake pools</a> distributed globally